 Before backups can occur, you must configure a backup file server.
-After a backup file server is configured, you can start a backup at any time, or configure a schedule for automatic backups.
+After a backup file server is configured, you can start a backup at any time, or schedule recurring backups.

 - Select .

-- Enter the IP address or host name of the backup file server.
+- Enter the IP address or FQDN of the backup file server.

-- The protocol field is already filled in.
-Do not change the value.
+- The protocol text box is already filled in.

 SFTP is the only supported protocol.